-In the context of the 2014 cybercrime bill, high profile phishing scams, SMS scams and laptop spyware headlines we have created two Information Security workshops which we are currently offering to public and private institutions
+In the context of the 2017 cybercrime bill, high profile phishing scams, ransomware, SMS scams and laptop spyware headlines we have created two Information Security workshops which we are currently offering to public and private institutions

 - The Information Security Governance workshop underscores the need for Information Security to be examined from an organizational risk management perspective rather than an IT problem.